-There are a couple of different ways in which electricians may be exposed to airborne asbestos fibers.
+There are several ways electricians may be exposed to airborne asbestos fibers.
 The first is from the electrical wiring itself.
-Electrical wires must be insulated to contain electrical charge, and asbestos has a lot of properties that make it good for the job.
-For many years before the dangers of asbestos were fully understood, the materials used to coat and insulate electrical wires were made with asbestos fibers.
+Electrical wires must be insulated to contain an electrical charge.

 Research Finds Asbestos Risk Elevated for Electricians

-Several studies have been conducted to determine the level of exposure to asbestos that electricians are exposed to on the job.
-Some have found that the risk is moderately elevated, while others found that while the risk was increased, the amount of exposure was still within acceptable limits.
-What is known with certainty is that electricians are exposed to more asbestos than the typical person.
+Several studies have been conducted to determine common exposure levels of electricians.
+Some studies have found the risk to be moderately elevated.
+Others have found the risk to be increased but still within acceptable limits.
+What is known with certainty is electricians are exposed to more asbestos than the average person.

-In one such study, the research was not restricted to electricians, but did include them in the participant group.
-The researchers looked for biomarkers for mesothelioma in over 100 workers who were known to have been exposed to asbestos on the job.
-The electricians in the group were found to have biomarkers, the proteins that indicate the presence of mesothelioma cancer cells.
-Along with pipefitters and maintenance workers, the electricians had some of the highest risk for mesothelioma.
+One study did not restrict the research to electricians.
+It did, however, include electricians in the participant group.
+Researchers looked for mesothelioma biomarkers in over 100 workers known to have been exposed to asbestos on the job.
+Biomarkers, proteins that indicate the presence of mesothelioma cancer cells, were present in the group’s electricians.
+Electricians were among those at the highest risk of mesothelioma biomarkers.

-Another study investigated electricians specifically and attempted to determine if the exposure risk came from electrical products or some other source.
-What they found was that, while electricians have higher rates of mesothelioma than the general population, it may not be from the electrical products themselves.
-The exposure may be more likely to come from asbestos fibers coming from the dust of renovation work on job sites.
+Another study investigated electricians specifically, attempting to determine if exposure risk directly resulted from electrical products.
+Researchers found that while electricians have higher rates of mesothelioma, the increased risk may not be due to electrical products themselves.
+The exposure more likely comes from asbestos fibers in the dust on renovation sites.

-Many people have filed lawsuits over the years related to asbestos exposure at work and later diagnoses of mesothelioma and other illnesses.
-Many of these have come from electricians.
-In one case, a former electrician for Carnival Cruise lines died of lung cancer caused by over a decade of exposure on ships.
-The man’s surviving family successfully sued and won a settlement on his behalf.
+In one case, a former electrician for Carnival Cruise lines died of lung cancer caused by years of asbestos exposure on ships.
+The man’s surviving family successfully sued Carnival Cruise lines, winning a settlement on his behalf.

-There have even been cases of lawsuits filed by the children of electricians.
-Secondary exposure to asbestos can cause mesothelioma or lung cancer.
-When a worker, like an electrician, brings home asbestos fibers on his or her clothing, those fibers enter the air of the home and put children at risk.
-This is also known as take-home exposure and it puts many more people at risk of becoming sick.
+The children of electricians have even filed lawsuits.
+Secondary asbestos exposure can cause mesothelioma or lung cancer.
+When an electrician inadvertently brings home asbestos fibers on their clothing, those fibers enter the air of the home, putting their children at risk.
+This is known as take-home exposure and puts more people at risk of developing asbestos-related diseases.